What Are Solar Eclipses?

 Types of Solar Eclipses

-- Partial solar eclipses occur when the Moon only partly eclipses the Sun's disk and casts only its penumbra on Earth.
+- Partial solar eclipses occur when the Moon only partially obscures the Sun's disk and casts only its penumbra on Earth.

-- Annular solar eclipses take place when the Moon's disk only covers the center of the Sun's disk, leaving the Sun's outer edges visible to form a ring of fire in the sky.
+- Annular solar eclipses take place when the Moon's disk is not big enough to cover the entire disk of the Sun, and the Sun's outer edges remain visible to form a ring of fire in the sky.
 An annular eclipse of the Sun takes place when the Moon is near apogee, and the Moon's antumbra falls on Earth.

 Solar Eclipses Mainly Look Partial

-Solar eclipses are usually named for their darkest, or maximum, point, even if it sometimes lasts less than a second.
-The exception is the very rare hybrid solar eclipse when an annular eclipse turns into a total solar eclipse along the eclipse's path.
+Solar eclipses are usually named for their darkest, or maximum, point.
+The exception is the hybrid eclipse.

-The maximum point of solar eclipses is only visible from a small area.
+The darkest point of solar eclipses is only visible from a small area.
 In most places and for most of the duration, total, annular, and hybrid eclipses look like a partial solar eclipse.

 Only around New Moon

-For a solar eclipse to take place, the Sun, the Moon, and Earth must be aligned in a perfect or near perfect straight line–an alignment astronomers call syzygy.
-This happens around New Moon every lunar month.
+For a solar eclipse to take place, the Sun, the Moon, and Earth must be aligned in a perfect or near perfect straight line.
+A rough alignment of the three bodies happens every lunar month, at the New Moon.

 Protect Your Eyes!